VlabDevNITK/exp-dml-rst/experiment/aim.md

-To acquire the ability to receive and understand Morse code transmissions of numbers.
+To acquire and display the signal strength of the RST.